 A new interface inspired from Lumetri and auto-updated with the current Selection

-With its design which will remind you the Lumetri Panel, the BRAW Studio Panel gives you controls over your BRAW Source Settings with a pleasant interface.
+With its design which will remind you of the Lumetri Panel, the BRAW Studio Panel gives you controls over your .BRAW Source Settings with a pleasant interface.

-it doesn't work in CC 2017 and CC 2018 first update.
+it doesn't work in CC 2017 and CC 2018 first update

 Select Multiple Clips and Batch Apply Presets / Sidecar

-If you select many clips at the same time ("Timeline" or "Project Panel"), the Panel will be in the "Multi-Selection Mode".
+If you select many clips at the same time (from the timeline or the Project Panel), the panel will be in the Multi-Selection Mode.